Now Reading:

 IN PARTNERSHIP WITH PONY

-Both born in the early 1970s in the city of New York, hip-hop and sneaker brand PONY (short for Product of New York) have been known for championing the underdogs.
+Both born in the early 1970s in the city of New York, hip-hop and sneaker brand PONY (short for Product of New York) have been known for championing underdogs.
 Originating from a revolution in the urban outskirts, hip-hop is underground culture at its most unfiltered.
 The movement was carried out by the kids of South Bronx in the best way they knew how—through the art of rhyme.

 Fast forward decades and miles away from its birthplace, Bawal Clan continues to live out the hip-hop ethos.
 Like all stories of rapper greats, it wasn’t easy.
 The hustle and the hip-hop attitude have always been at the forefront, and the group can attest to the truth in Drake’s “Started from the Bottom.”

-Bawal Clan is comprised of 14 artists, ranging from emcees, DJs to producers.
+Bawal Clan is comprised of 14 artists, ranging from emcees and DJs to producers.
 While the large number seems like a magnet for infighting, the collective doesn’t let their size become a cause of conflict.
 “It’s always going to go up and down because there are so many people,” Bawal Clan’s MNL$ tells us.
 “But we’ve learned how to be nice to each other.
 We’ve learned how to be considerate of each other.”
-DZ SVG dubs the clan as a “supergroup,” a Justice League of the hip-hop scene, much in the way of Kanye, Lupe Fiasco, and Pharrell’s Child Rebel Soldier.

-DZ SVG wears Atop in Pewter Black;, MNL$ wears Shooter Low in Black Buckskin and Nuevo wears PY1 in Vapor Blue/Black.
+DZ SVG wears Atop in Pewter Black;, MNL$ wears Shooter Low in Black Buckskin and Nuevo wears PY1 in Vapor Blue/Black

 In the case of Bawal Clan, a lot has changed since they joined forces three years ago.
 The clan edges close to becoming a household name in underground hip-hop (or a “basement” name, really) albeit with their share of critics.
 “As hip-hop artists, we already have this kind of negative persona,” MNL$ says.
 “We’re not playing the flute.
 We’re not playing the violin or singing love songs.
 We’re on stage talking shit.”

 As hip-hop artists, we already have this kind of negative persona.
 We’re not playing the flute.
 We’re not playing the violin or singing love songs.
-We’re on stage talking shit.
+We’re on stage talking shit

 Despite the naysayers, the members of Bawal Clan shrug it all off, still ready with lines to spew.
 “When you’re in the limelight, you have to have thick skin,” MNL$ continues.

-Staying true to its roots, PONY continues to support iconoclasts like Bawal Clan, celebrating their artistry over generations and across the globe with its trademark in-your-face persona.
+Staying true to its roots, PONY continues to support iconoclasts like Bawal Clan, celebrating its artistry over generations and across the globe with its trademark in-your-face persona.
 While other athletics brands in the past focused only on technical performance, PONY established itself in both performance and a distinctly urban lifestyle.
-All-time sporting greats who wore the brand include football legend Pele, iconic boxer Muhammad Ali, and Spud Webb, the 5’7″ NBA All-Star Slam dunk contest winner.
-One of PONY’s most memorable collaborations with modern day cultural icons included rapper Snoop Dogg.
-PONY through the years has symbolized grit and unapologetic authenticity from the courts to the streets.
+All-time sporting greats who wore the brand include football legend Pele, iconic boxer Muhammad Ali, and Spud Webb, the 5’7″ NBA All-Star slam dunk contest winner.

 Likewise, Bawal Clan thrives with the mark of the underdog, alongside a badass attitude and a good amount of hustle.
 Geared in the latest kicks from PONY, Bawal Clan artists Nuevo, MNL$, and DZ SVG, talk about what it takes to make it.